n-a-n-d-a-n/student-stress-level-prediction/README.md

 ## 📜 License

-This project is open-source and available under the VIT License.
+This project is open-source and available under the MIT License.

 ---